-- 53. On 16 June 2015 various members of the Dean Street Productions GPs and LLPs lodged this judicial review of HMRC's decision to issue Partner Payment Notices under Schedule 32 of the Finance Act 2014.
+53 On 16 June 2015 various members of the Dean Street Productions GPs and LLPs lodged this judicial review of HMRC's decision to issue partner payment notices under Schedule 32 to the Finance Act 2014.
 The claim form sought a remedy under the Human Rights Act 1998 and an order that the notices be quashed.
-In R (on the application of Sword Services Ltd) v.
-Revenue and Customs Commissioners [2015] EWHC 3544 (Admin); [2015] BTC 40, Picken J adjourned that part of the claim relating to the Human Rights Act 1998 until the Court of Appeal considers the judgment of Simler J in Rowe v.
-HM Commissioners for Revenue and Customs [2015] EWHC 2293 (Admin), where in separate proceedings she dismissed human rights objections to Schedule 32. - 54.
-As regards the other part of the claim, Picken J gave permission to the claimants to proceed with the first challenge they raise in these proceedings, the statutory construction point that Schedule 32 does not apply to LLPs.
-As regards the second challenge considered here - that there were no valid enquiries into the tax returns of certain of the Dean Street Productions GPs and LLPs, which are a precondition to the issue of Partner Payment Notices - Picken J held (correctly, in my view) that where courtesy letters about a tax enquiry had been sent to the members of a GP or LLP they gave the requisite notice to the recipients that HMRC intended to enquire into the partnership tax returns submitted in respect of the relevant partnerships.
-Consequently, it made no difference that the relevant filing partner received a letter in its capacity as one of several partners rather than because HMRC realised that it was the relevant filing partner: at [17].
+In R (Sword Services Ltd) v Revenue and Customs Comrs [2015] EWHC 3544 (Admin), Picken J adjourned that part of the claim relating to the Human Rights Act 1998 until the Court of Appeal considers the judgment of Simler J in R (Rowe) v Revenue and Customs Comrs [2015] EWHC 2293 (Admin), where in separate proceedings she dismissed human rights objections to Schedule 32.

+54 As regards the other part of the claim, Picken J gave permission to the claimants to proceed with the first challenge they raise in these proceedings, the statutory construction point that Schedule 32 does not apply to LLPs.
+As regards the second challenge considered here-that there were no valid inquiries into the tax returns of certain of the Dean Street Productions GPs and LLPs, which are a precondition to the issue of partner payment notices-Picken J held (correctly, in my view) that where courtesy letters about a tax inquiry had been sent to the members of a GP or LLP they gave the requisite notice to the recipients that HMRC intended to inquire into the partnership tax returns submitted in respect of the relevant partnerships.
+Consequently, it made no difference that the relevant filing partner received a letter in its capacity as one of several partners rather than because HMRC realised that it was the relevant filing partner: at para 17.
 With GPs 6-7 and LLPs 4-7, however, the filing partner was not listed in the tax returns, as explained earlier, and so received neither the primary nor a courtesy letter.
-Arguably, Picken J said, there was no valid notice of enquiry into the tax returns of those partnerships.
+Arguably, Picken J said, there was no valid notice of inquiry into the tax returns of those partnerships.